Umbraculum sp. #3

 beds and other sandy habitats.
 Rarely, it occurs in shallow rocky

 habitats and tide pools but usually in more protected areas than Umbraculum sp. #2.
+It may bury itself in sand during the day.
 It feeds on sponges and lays a frilly, pink egg mass

 (although the color of the egg mass may turn out to be variable).
 (Note 1)